Public urged to stay at home as Storm Eunice approaches

 The combination of high tides, strong winds and storm surge is understood to be a rare event for the UK.

-Residents are being urged to stay home and train services are being cancelled after the Met Office issued the highest level of alert for Storm Eunice.
+Residents are being urged to stay at home and the Army has been placed on stand-by as the UK prepares for the arrival of Storm Eunice.

-The red weather warning – the highest alert, meaning a high impact is very likely – has been issued due to the combination of high tides, strong winds and storm surge, which is understood to be a rare event for the UK.
+A red weather warning – the highest alert, meaning a high impact is very likely – has been issued by the Met Office due to the combination of high tides, strong winds and storm surge, which is understood to be a rare event for the UK.

 The Met Office said there is a risk of “flying debris resulting in danger to life” and “damage to buildings and homes, with roofs blown off and power lines brought down”.